C.S. Sherin, 01 June 2020, updated 06 November 2020

 For the protestors gathered peacefully, the pain and outrage at the lawless hatred that is embedded in our society is justified and sane.
 With no justice, with no accountability, there can be no peace.

 Something to keep in mind, there was no riot gear for the white men who were armed with guns protesting the COVID-19 lock down in Michigan at the end of April.
-The difference in how White men with guns are treated while protesting, or how White mass shooters are treated after murdering countless people, is self-evident proof of the horrific levels of white supremacy that have been established in our systems, communities, and among those who take the oath to “protect and serve.”
+The difference in how white men with guns are treated while protesting, or how white mass murderers (domestic terrorists) are treated after murdering countless people, is self-evident proof of the horrific levels of white supremacy that have been established in our systems, communities, and among those who take the oath to “protect and serve.”
 Of course, there are beautiful moments of the police joining and standing with protestors over the past days.
-But, unfortunately, they are the minority right now.
+But, unfortunately, they are in the minority right now, and do not represent real change on the systemic level.

 This is an interesting thread on Reddit, regarding the perspective of various police officers…